5 Signs Your Maine Coon Is Overweight

 1. Ribs

-If you are wondering, is my cat fat or fluffy, then you should start by feeling your cat’s ribs.
+If you’re wondering if your cat is fat or fluffy, start by feeling your cat’s ribs.

 It is more difficult or even impossible to feel the ribs of an overweight cat, while underweight cats tend to have sharp, distinct ribs.